stackblitz/docs/docs/platform/webcontainers/turbo-package-manager.md

    For more information check out the [Dart Sass Command-Line Interface](https://sass-lang.com/documentation/cli/dart-sass).

-3. If you're using a 3rd party library which uses `node-sass` you may want to ask the maintainer to migrate to `sass`.
+3. If you're using a third-party library which depends on `node-sass`, you may want to ask the maintainer to migrate to `sass`.
-4. Because LibSass has is deprecated and has some behavioral variations from the Sass spec, you may need to make minor changes to your stylesheet if you migrate to Dart Sass.
+4. Because LibSass is deprecated and has some behavioral variations from the Sass spec, you may need to make minor changes to your stylesheet if you migrate to Dart Sass.
 Here's a [list of major compatibility issues](https://github.com/sass/libsass/issues?q=is%3Aopen+is%3Aissue+label%3A%22Compatibility+-+P1+%E2%9A%A0%EF%B8%8F%22).